EdexcelChemistryExam Board Revision

 View mark scheme hint

-Explain how isotopes differ from each other.
+Explain how isotopes of an element differ from each other.
 [4 marks]

 4 marks